schroederapps/solar2d_svg_patch/README.md

 ### An easy way to allow creating SVG display objects using the `display` library

 ## What does it do?
 This little module will patch Solar2D's built-in `display` library to allow the creation of display objects from SVG files using the same syntax as you would for JPG or PNG files.
-Specifically, it modifies the `display.newImage` and `display.newImageRect` methods..
+Specifically, it modifies the `display.newImage` and `display.newImageRect` methods.

 ## Why?
 I was working on an app that used SVG files alongside PNGs, and I was tired of having to write different code depending on the file type being used.
 I also have years of muscle-memory that prejudices me towards the old `display.newImage` syntax.
 This module made it easy to swap in SVG images for PNG (or vice-versa) without needing to change code.
 I figured others might find it useful, so I'm putting it here.